ShipBlu/vue-select/docs/api/props.md

 ## options

 An array of strings or objects to be used as dropdown choices.
-If you are using an array of objects, vue-select will look for a `label` key (ex. `[{label: 'Canada', value: 'CA'}]`).
+If you are using an array of objects, shipblu-vue-select will look for a `label` key (ex. `[{label: 'Canada', value: 'CA'}]`).
 A custom label key can be set with the `label` prop.